RoqCode/sbsync/README.md

 # Storyblok Sync TUI

-Storyblok Sync is a terminal user interface (TUI) that synchronises Stories and Folders between two Storyblok spaces.
-It allows users to scan source and target spaces, select content, preview collisions and apply changes.
+Storyblok Sync is a terminal user interface (TUI) that synchronises Stories, Folders, and Components between two Storyblok spaces.
+It lets you scan source/target, select content, preflight collisions, and apply changes — now including component group mapping, internal tags, and presets.

 See also: